JoeriBultheel/ardoneswarm/README.md

 # ardroneswarm
 Code to control multiple Parrot A.R.
 Drones simultaneously.
+Features include:
+  - controlling the drones with a wireless bluetooth PS3 controller.
+  - drones doing person tracking (following a person with a marker/color-tag included in the parrot AR 2.0 box)

 ### instructions